shubhamksawant/lab/home-lab.md

 - **Configuration management** with ConfigMaps and Secrets
 - **Persistent storage** for stateful applications like databases
 - **Ingress routing** for external access to your applications
+- **Universal image strategy** that works in both Docker Compose and Kubernetes without conflicts

 ### Professional Skills Gained